 In parallel, GO FAIR, which stands for “Global Open FAIR” has been initiated as a global initiative addressing the connecting, re-enforcing and building of strong national “Open Science Cloud” nodes.
 GO FAIR, thus is working at the national level, proposing “an inclusive, open and practical implementation of the recommendations of the first EOSC High Level Expert Group through a federated approach, making optimal use of initiatives and infrastructures that already exist in the EU member states”.
 The Netherlands has initiated and co-leads the early development of the GO FAIR initiative.
 It aims at covering the gov-user-einfra triangle.
 In May 2017 Germany and the Netherlands signed a declaration calling for rapid action on EOSC.
 GO FAIR is not intended to build infrastructure, rather collecting best practices on content, process and implementation, influencing governments with regards to Open Science and FAIR principles, influencing training curricula, influencing/promoting cultural changes towards FAIR data and working towards a FAIR-framework.

-In the meantime the new High Level Expert Group on EOSC was set up chaired by Silvana Muscella from Trust-IT Services Ltd. Trust-IT will be leading the RDA Europe 4 project.
+In the meantime the new High Level Expert Group on EOSC was set up and already input has been provided by its Chair (RDA Europe 4 Coordinator).
+Trust-IT will be leading the RDA Europe 4 project starting March 2018.

 Besides EOSC and GO FAIR, there are other initiatives and projects, working on services and related policies.
 OpenAIRE has expanded beyond open access to publications towards workflows and services to facilitate the harvesting of research artefacts and outputs including data.
 As reported at the e-IRG Roadmap 2016, OpenAIRE thus enables researchers to deposit research publications and data into Open Access repositories and provides support to researchers at the national, institutional and local level to guide them on how to publish in Open Access (OA) and how to manage the long tail of science data within the institution environment.
 Disciplinary and generic national and local repositories play a key role in particular for preservation and dissemination of the so-called long tail of research data.
 If researchers have no access to an institutional or a subject repository, Zenodo, hosted by CERN and which exposes its contents to OpenAIRE, enables them to deposit their articles, research data and software.
 One important aspect for all these repositories is in particular the creation of persistent identifiers.
 OpenAIRE and its members are involved in RDA and related Working and Interest Groups around data-publication linking, legal interoperability and others.
-OpenAIRE-Advance
+In January 2018 the OpenAIRE-Advance project started that continues the mission of OpenAIRE to support the Open Access/Open Data mandates in Europe.
+By sustaining the current successful infrastructure, comprised of a human network and robust technical services, it consolidates its achievements while working to shift the momentum among its communities to Open Science, aiming to be a trusted e-Infrastructure within the realms of the European Open Science Cloud